 There are some circumstances in which a notary will

-your request for assistance.
-Please take this page as a guide to such
+decline a request for intervention.
+Please take this page as a

 circumstances.
 If in doubt, please contact me for advice.

 The Notary's Oath

 Every South Australian notary has sworn the following oath, or made the

 following affirmation, on assuming office as a Notary:

 "I . . . do swear [truly and